Splash-07/MRP-script/README.md

 1. Add UI

-# Main algorithms workflow
+## Main algorithms workflow

 1.  getBestDishCombination()

     - Finding best profitable restaurant dish (dish with max profit per minute ratio)
     - Finding best chef dish (dish with max profit per minute ratio)
     - Combining them with all dishes, that character can cook
-    - Finding the best profitable combination of dishes, that accumulative cook time less or equal then 180 minutes (Using knapsack algorithm)
+    - Return the best profitable combination of dishes, that accumulative cook time less or equal then 180 minutes (Using knapsack algorithm)

 2.  findAndSignContractForCharacter()